Introduction and Overview

 highly dependent on the platform and the IOS version; for PBR the action is

-: IP routing table is first consulted for the next hop before the configured next hop is considered.
+- set default next-hop ip_address: IP routing table is first consulted for the next hop before the configured next hop is considered.
 If the specific destination network does not exist in the routing table, then the PBR defined next hop is considered.
 The matching of routes in the RIB holds true except the default route.
 The routing table default route is not considered.
 This can be considered as some sort of default route for matched traffic.
 The next hop has to be directly connected to the local router.
-The recursive keyword enables configuration of a next-hop that is not directly connected.set interface exit-interface
+The recursive keyword enables configuration of a next-hop that is not directly connected.

-: The egress interface for the matched packets is defined.
+- set interface exit-interface: The egress interface for the matched packets is defined.
 PBR does not verify if the configured egress interface is up or down.
 When configuring the exit interface, a warning message is issued recommending that a P2P interface be configured such as a serial interface.
 It is recommended that the egress interface be a serial interface.
 If an interface in a broadcast environment such as FastEthernet or GigabitEthernet is used, an ARP request is sent for each and every packet.
-If the configured egress interface is down, the router will route traffic using the RIB.set default interface exit-interface
+If the configured egress interface is down, the router will route traffic using the RIB.

 In addition to modification of the routing path of packets, PBR supports the following modifications to the header of IP packets;